SCIENCE 10th

 Students write an

-to identify which type of variable (direct or indirect) exists between the
+which type of variable (direct or indirect) exists between the concentration of

 3.